ocaml-community/awesome-ocaml/README.md

   - [Ohm](http://ohm-framework.com/) – Ohm is a web framework for the OCaml language.
 - **Tools**:
   - [COW](https://github.com/mirage/ocaml-cow) – Caml on the Web (COW) is a set of parsers and syntax extensions to let you manipulate HTML, CSS, XML, JSON and Markdown directly from OCaml code.
+  - [tyxml](http://ocsigen.org/tyxml) — Library to build valid (according to the W3C spec) Html and Svg trees.
   - [js_of_ocaml](http://ocsigen.org/js_of_ocaml) – Js_of_ocaml is a compiler of OCaml bytecode to Javascript.
 It makes it possible to run Ocaml programs in a Web browser.
 - **Open Source Projecs**:
   - [Cumulus](https://github.com/Cumulus/Cumulus) – Hacker news like website with the OCaml framework Ocsigen